-7.2 Sample letters of solicitation for promotion and/or continuing appointment 7.2.1 To reviewers within the university: Dear We are considering the promotion of from the rank of with/without tenure.
-In order to to help us reach a decision we would appreciate your candid assessment of 's professional achievements and standing in the field of librarianship.
-Please indicate to what extent you have had occasion to interact personally with the candidate.
-For your convenience a current curriculum vitae is enclosed, as well as a copy of the criteria for promotion and continuing appointment of librarians.
-We would appreciate your providing a statement prior to concerning 's mastery of subject matter, effectiveness as a librarian, scholarly ability, effectiveness of university and community service, continuing growth, and/or contributions to enriching the life of the university by correcting discrimination and encouraging diversity.
+7.2 Sample letters of solicitation for promotion and/or continuing appointment

+7.2.1 To reviewers within the university: Dear: We are considering the promotion ofto from the rank of with/without tenure.
+In order to help us reach a decision we would appreciat Please indicate to what extent you have had candidate. occasion to interact personally with the For your convenience a current curriculum vi criteria for promotion and continuing appointr providing a statement prior to subject matter effectiveness as a librarian s cholarly ability effectiveness of university and community service, continuing growth, and/or contributions to enriching the life of the university by correcting discrimination and encouraging diversity.